 The rudder is a suspended, balanced hydrofoil midship rudder.
-It is operated by hand from the steering wheel at the steering post in the cockpit.
+It is operated by hand from the steering wheels at the steering posts in the cockpit.
 Transmission of power is realised by means of rope pulls and fairleads to the rudder quadrant.
-With the autopilot (option) an electric motor installed.
+With the autopilot (option) there is a electric motor installed.